chocolatepancakez/AWS-ZTA-CP2-22001358/README.md

 ---

+### EC2 Configuration (`/ec2`)
+Documents EC2-related configuration artefacts, including:
+- User data scripts executed during instance launch
+- Administrative monitoring scripts executed via AWS Systems Manager

+These artefacts demonstrate how EC2 instances are prepared for secure, identity-based access and monitored without relying on SSH or public network connectivity.

+---

+### S3 Access (`/s3`)
+Documents the configuration and usage of Amazon S3 within the Zero Trust Architecture.

+This includes:
+- A representative HR-confidential artefact used for access control demonstration
+- Documentation of IAM-based access enforcement
+- Private access via an S3 VPC gateway endpoint

+No real or sensitive production data is included.

+---

 ### Logging (`/logging`)
 Documents the logging and monitoring mechanisms implemented in the system, including:
 - AWS CloudTrail for identity-based API activity